whisthq/whist/webserver/docs/stripe.rst

 -------------------

-Part of enforcing access control is denying service to users who lack active Fractal subscriptions.
+Part of enforcing access control is denying service to users who lack active Whist subscriptions.
 The :func:`payments.payment_required` decorator implements this behavior.
 Each time the Webserver receives a request for a resource that is only available to paying users, the :func:`payments.payment_required` decorator checks the authenticated user's